Quick Answer: Metronet Wins

 Introduction: Cable vs. Pure Fiber Infrastructure

 Cox Communications represents six decades of cable evolution, serving 6 million customers across 18 states with DOCSIS 3.1 cable technology delivering speeds up to 2 Gbps.
-Metronet, founded in 2005, pursues a radically different strategy: deploy 100% fiber-to-the-home networks exclusively in growth corridors across the Midwest and Southeast, with symmetric gigabit speeds and no data caps.
+Metronet, founded in 2005, pursues a radically different strategy: deploy 100% fiber-to-the-home networks exclusively in growth corridors across the Midwest.
+Southeast, with symmetric gigabit speeds and no data caps.
 This comparison pits established cable infrastructure against modern fiber architecture in markets where both providers compete.

 The technology difference is fundamental.
 Cox's coaxial cable network shares bandwidth among neighborhood users, creating asymmetric speeds (fast downloads, slower uploads) and potential congestion during peak hours.
 Metronet's fiber-optic connections dedicate bandwidth to each customer with symmetric speeds—1 Gbps down equals 1 Gbps up.
 Where both providers operate, fiber's technical advantages typically outweigh cable's longer service history.

 Geographic overlap is limited but growing as Metronet expands into markets Cox has served for decades.
-In competitive zones like parts of Indiana, Illinois, and Florida suburbs, customers face a clear choice: Cox's established cable service with TV bundles versus Metronet's cutting-edge fiber with superior upload speeds and unlimited data.
+In competitive zones like parts of Indiana, Illinois.
+Florida suburbs, customers face a clear choice: Cox's established cable service with TV bundles versus Metronet's cutting-edge fiber with superior upload speeds and unlimited data.
 We'll examine speed performance, pricing structures, and real-world value to guide your decision.

 | Feature | Cox Internet | Metronet |